 Congratulations, you have reached one of Africa’s most important investment portals and we have, operating in Africa over many decades, built up perhaps the largest network of Africa Investors globally.
-So if you are looking for investors looking for projects to fund in Africa you are in the right place.
-Below we explain who these investors are, what and where they invest in and how you can meet them both online and also physically at AFSIC – Investing in Africa, perhaps Africa’s most important investment event.
+So if you are looking for investors to fund projects in Africa you are in the right place.
+Below we explain who these investors are, what and where they invest in and how you can meet them both online and also physically at our AFSIC – Investing in Africa, perhaps Africa’s most important investment event.

 Our various platforms, websites and dashboards focused on matching business, trade and investment opportunities in Africa, and in specific countries in Africa e.g. Egypt, South Africa, Morocco, Nigeria, Kenya and any of Africa’s 54 countries receive millions of impressions annually so in order to maximise your use of our site, we suggest that you:

 - Once you have joined you can get and add your own “calls for investment and business” on our Africa Business Opportunities Dashboard (FREE);

 - If you are looking to apply for funding for a more developed company you can also add your investment proposition to our AFSIC African Investments Dashboard (FREE).